drhsqlite/pikchr/doc/userman.md

 ### Aligned Text

-The "`aligned`" attribute causes text associated with a straight line to be rotated to align with that line.
+The "`aligned`" attribute causes text associated with a straight line to be rotated to align with that line:

 ~~~~ pikchr indent toggle
   arrow go 150% heading 30 "aligned" aligned above